-Course Description: This course investigates the concepts of Physical Science.
+Course Description: This academic course investigates the concepts of Physical Science.
 Topics such as Matter, Chemical reactions, Motion, Forces, Energy, Sound, Light, Electricity, and Magnetism are discussed.
-Evaluations will be in the form of portfolios, reviews, guizzes, and tests.
+Evaluations will be in the form of portfolios, reviews, quizzes, and tests.
+Evaluations will be in the form of portfolios, reviews, quizzes, and tests.
+This is a non lab course.